software-students-fall2024/1-specification-this-team/README.md

 ## Stakeholders
 We identified 4 types of stakeholder for this software: pet stores, pet owners, pet lovers, and potential pet owners.<br><br>
-- Pet Stores(We couldn't find a interviewee associated with this, so we generalized what we thought pet stores would desire in our app)<br>
+- Pet Stores(We couldn't find a associated interviewee, so we generalized what we thought pet stores would desire in our app)<br>
     For pet stores, we define them as providers who supply products related to pets.
 Examples of such are:
     - Pet Shelters: Organizations that provide a temporary home for pets and offers adoptation services.
     - Pet Supply Stores: Stores that sell pet food, pet leash, and all kinds of pet supplies.
     - Veterinary Hospitals(Animal Clinics): Hospitals that care for pet's health.

     Our app will implement an online shopping platform, similar to that of Amazon's, that is dedicated to pet products.
 Pet Supply stores can utilize this platform to post their products on our software.
 We will also implement a online reservation functionality where Pet Shelters and Vets can upload their avaliability for the consumers to choose.
     For the pet stores, our app will help them spread their influences and potentially draw more customers to their product and services.<br>
 - Pet Lovers<br>